covid-policy-modelling/api-client-examples/README.md

 The client is written as a Jupyter notebook, and should be able to be run using a Jupyter server with an appropriate kernel and dependencies installed.
 This has not been tested or documented however.

+### R

+#### Interactively via Docker and Docker Compose

+Run `docker-compose up r-client`.

+This will start a RStudio server, and display a password.
+Open a browser window for the URL `http://127.0.0.1:8787`, and use the username `rstudio` and supplied password to access.
+Open the file `client.Rmd`, which you can than read and execute.

+#### Non-interactively via Docker and Docker Compose

+Run `docker-compose -f docker-compose.yml -f docker-compose.test.yml run --rm r-client`.

+This will execute the notebook, and display the results to stdout.

+#### Without Docker

+The client is written as a R Markdown file, and should be able to be run using R with appropriate dependencies installed.
+This has not been tested or documented however.